opentensor/bittensor/contrib/TESTING.md

 def test_some_functionality():
     # Setup any necessary objects or state.
-    wallet = bittensor.Wallet()
+    wallet = bittensor.Wallet(name="test_wallet", hotkey="test_hotkey")

-    # Call the function you're testing.
-    result = wallet.create_new_coldkey()
+    # Create a new coldkey with required parameters
+    wallet.create_new_coldkey(use_password=False, overwrite=True)

-    # Assert that the function behaved as expected.
+    # Assert that the wallet was created successfully
+    assert wallet.coldkey is not None
-    assert result is not None
+    assert wallet.coldkeypub is not None
 ```

-In this example, we're testing the `create_new_coldkey` function of the `wallet` object.
-We assert that the result is not `None`, which is the expected behavior.
+In this example, we're testing the wallet creation functionality.
+We create a wallet with a name and hotkey, then create a new coldkey with the required parameters.
+The `use_password=False` parameter disables password protection for testing purposes, and `overwrite=True` allows overwriting existing keys.

 ## Mocking